A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

 The basic idea of defining a best-response model is shown in \fig\ref{fig:GFBRM}.
-By fixing $\jpolG{\excl i}$, the policies of the other agents, all the choice nodes are turned into random variables that now depend on the AOHs that those agents observed.
-So the key construct here is that the AOH of the other agent(s) is made part of the state of the best-response model.
+By fixing $\jpolG{\excl i}$, the policies of the other agents, all the choice nodes are turned into random variables that now depend on the AOHs that those agents observed~\citep{Nair03IJCAI}.
+So the key construct here is that the AOH of the other agent(s) is made part of the hidden state (often termed latent state factors) of the best-response model.
 This can be formalized as follows.